ansidev/k3d-demo/README.md

    > **NOTE:** Kubernetes dashboard will be enabled by default.

-3. Open Kubernetes dashboard and paste the bearer token into the form to login (The bearer token will be copied to clipboard automatically).
+3. Wait until the cluster reaches the Running state, then open Kubernetes dashboard and paste the bearer token into the form to login (The bearer token will be copied to clipboard automatically).

    ```sh
    task dashboard:open